 - (1) Each AI business actor first conducts an environment and risk analysis for the AI system or service based on the benefits and risks the AI system or service may bring about during the overall lifecycle, social acceptance relating to the development and operation, changes in the external environment, and the maturity of AI. - (2) Then, according to the analysis results, each AI business actor determines whether to develop, provide, or use the AI system or service.
-If it decides to do so, consider setting AI governance goals42 by establishing policies relating to AI governance.
+If it decides to do so, consider setting AI governance goals27 by establishing policies relating to AI governance.
 These AI governance goals should be consistent with each AI business actor's reason for existence and management goals such as philosophy and vision. - (3) After that, each AI business actor designs the AI management system to achieve the AI governance goals and operate the system.
-In this stage, each AI business actor establishes transparency and ensure accountability (such as fairness) towards external stakeholders about its AI governance goals and the operation status of those goals. - (4) Then, each AI business actor continuously monitors and evaluates whether the AI management system, including risk assessment, is effectively functioning, and make continuous improvements.
+In this stage, each AI business actor establishes transparency and ensure accountability (such as fairness) towards external stakeholders about its AI governance goals and the operation status of those goals. - (4) Then, each AI business actor continuously monitors and evaluates whether the AI management system, including risk assessment, is effectively functioning, and make continuous improvements. - (5) After the operation of the AI system or service commences, each AI business actor repeatedly analyzes the environments and risks based on changes in the external

-41 For reference, the appendix provides a detailed explanation for practicing AI governance based on "Governance Guidelines for Implementation of AI Principles ver.
+26 For reference, the appendix provides a detailed explanation for practicing AI governance based on "Governance Guidelines for Implementation of AI Principles ver.
 1.1" by the Ministry of Economy, Trade and Industry, as well as action goals, which are specific activities that each AI business actor works on, and virtual "practice cases" that assume each AI business actor.
+27 As AI governance goals, some AI business actors might establish an action policy (the name may vary with the AI business

-42 As AI governance goals, some AI business actors might establish an action policy (the name may vary with the AI business actor, for example, "AI policy") that consists of action items for the common guiding principles described in the Guidelines, whereas some AI business actors might establish an action policy that includes other elements in addition to action items for the common guiding principles (data use policy, for example).
+27 As AI governance goals, some AI business actors might establish an action policy (the name may vary with the AI business actor, for example, "AI policy") that consists of action items for the common guiding principles described in the Guidelines, whereas some AI business actors might establish an action policy that includes other elements in addition to action items for the common guiding principles (data use policy, for example).
 Guiding principles can also be provided to increase benefits.
-For example, diversity and inclusion may be improved through effective use of AI.
+For example, inclusion may be improved through effective use of AI.
 The naming is left to each AI business actor's discretion as well.